Cyber-Wolfe/CitiBike_Data_Visualized/README.md

 What this tableau visualiztion is meant to do is to coerce investors that a bike-sharing program like Citi Bike in New York City could be done in Des Moines with great success.
 So for that to be done these visualizations had been made.

 ## Analyses
+A heat map showing where trips and how many from that location and then a secondary map of the same data but rather show the end of the trips.
 ![Start_End.PNG](https://github.com/Cyber-Wolfe/Citi_Bike_Visualize/blob/main/Captures/Start_End.PNG)

+From the data below we see that Citi Bikes are used for short trips with a strong male audience.
+What we can infer from this is that the commuters are using this could be a heavy amount of day laborers.
+Having the ability to quickly get to their worksite in a crowded city utilizing small avenues is a strong advantage over subways, taxis, or ride-share services.

 ![CheckoutTimes.PNG](https://github.com/Cyber-Wolfe/Citi_Bike_Visualize/blob/main/Captures/CheckoutTimes.PNG)